dhruvpancholi17/Social-Filter/README.md

 You can [Social Filter](https://github.com/dhruvpancholi17/Social-Filter) plugin written for chrome to filter out all the unwanted posts in your social media feed.

-Currently this only works for LinkedIn, soon it will be available for other sites such as Facebook and Twitter (on popular demand).
+Currently this works for Facebook and LinkedIn, soon it will also be available for Twitter.

 ### How to install?